What is IDC or Inter Discipline Check?

 Documents requiring IDC

-The author, being a process engineer, The IDC is explained in context to process engineering.
+The author, being a process engineer, The IDC is explained in the context to process engineering.
 The process engineering documents/drawings that need an IDC from other disciplines are typically listed below:

 - Process Flow Diagrams (need IDC only from Instrumentation and QA)